MoreThanPolitics/hk_election_database/LegCo elections/2020 pro-democracy camp primaries/README.md

 # The Election

-(For results of individual constituencies, please refer to the file “2020 LegCo pd primaries.png” above)
+(For results of individual constituencies, please refer to the files "2020 LegCo pd primaries.png" and "2020 LegCo pd primaries_DC2.png" above)

 In Hong Kong Island, Democratic incumbent Ted Hui, who was often seen mediating in the protest frontlines, won a majority of District Council Constituency Areas (DCCAs), while the remaining candidates also showed strengths in their respective strongholds and/or DCCAs.
 Despite not advancing, Andy Chui won the vast majority of DCCAs in Chai Wan and Siu Sai Wan.